Top C# Interview Questions

 C#IDisposableResource Management

 `IDisposable` enables deterministic resource cleanup (e.g., file handles) using the `Dispose` method, often with `using`.
+Example:

 class Resource : IDisposable {